gamerboisus/PsychEnginePlus/README.md

 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation:
-You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.
+You must have [the most up-to-date version of Haxe](https://haxe.org/download/version/4.2.4/), Psych Engine Plus supports only 4.2.4 while regular Psych Engine powered by Haxe 4.2.4, it misses some stuff.

 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.